icent80-a11y/ReliableSolutionsBot/replit.md

 **NEW FEATURE (August 2025):** The bot now includes an AI-powered consultant using OpenAI GPT-4o that provides intelligent responses to user questions about services, pricing, and marketplace selection.

 **MIGRATION UPDATE (August 2025):** Project successfully migrated from Replit Agent to standard Replit environment with proper security practices, environment variable configuration, and dependency management.
+Company logo has been integrated into the bot's welcome message.

 # User Preferences